jackaudio/jackaudio.github.com/developers.md

 ## Want to get involved?

-How about getting on the lists.
+How about getting on the [mailing lists](/community).
 Paul Davis is the maintainer of this project.

 ## Found a bug?